Overpopulation: Population cycles

 In the wild, rampant population growth of prey species often causes growth in the populations of predators.
 Such predator-prey relationships can form cycles, which are usually mathematically modelled as Lotka–Volterra equations.

 In natural ecosystems, predator population growth lags just behind the prey populations.
 After the prey population crashes, the overpopulation of predators causes the entire population to be subjected to mass starvation.
 The population of the predator drops, as less young are able to survive into adulthood.
 This could be considered a perfect time for wildlife managers to allow hunters or trappers to harvest as much of these animals as necessary, for example lynx in Canada, although on the other hand this may impact the ability of the predator to rebound when the prey population begins to exponentially increase again.
 Such mathematical models are also crucial in determining the amount of fish which may be sustainably harvested in fisheries, this is known as the maximum sustainable yield.

 Predator population growth has the effect of controlling the prey population, and can result in the evolution of prey species in favour of genetic characteristics that render it less vulnerable to predation (and the predator may co-evolve, in response).

 In the absence of predators, species are bound by the resources they can find in their environment, but this does not necessarily control overpopulation, at least in the short term.
 An abundant supply of resources can produce a population boom followed by a population crash.
 Rodents such as lemmings and voles have such population cycles of rapid growth and subsequent decrease.
 Snowshoe hares populations similarly cycle dramatically, as did those of one of their predators, the lynx.
 Another example is the cycles among populations of grey wolves and moose in Isle Royale National Park.
 For some still unexplained reason, such patterns in mammal population dynamics are more prevalent in ecosystems found at more arctic latitudes.

 Some species such as locusts experience large natural cyclic variations, experienced by farmers as plagues.

 Determining population size/density

-When determining whether a population is overpopulated a variety of factors must be looked at.
+When determining whether a species is overpopulated, a variety of factors must be looked at.
 Given the complexity of the issue, scientists and wildlife managers often differ in judging such claims.
 In many cases scientists will look to food sources and living space to gauge the abundance of a species in a particular area.
-National parks collect extensive data on the activities and quality of the environment they are established in.
+National parks collect extensive data on the activities and quality of the environment in which they are established.
 This data can be used to track whether a specific species is consuming larger amounts of their desired food source over time.